Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Research: This employee class may be used in those instances where a person holding professional rank is engaged primarily in research.
 Appointment time may or may not be counted as tenure-earning service.
 The University shall notify the appointee in writing of the tenure-earning status of the position at the time of appointment.

-Employment of Relatives
+Employment of Relatives (Nepotism)

 Dual Career Policy

-Employment of Non-resident Aliens
+Employment of Non-US Citizen

 Re-employment of Retirees